BIERCHEN/ BIRCHEN/ BIRGEN Genealogy Page

 3. Jean Pierre BIERCHEN ("Jamp" or "Jim") (Jun 24 1890 -Jul 27 1971 Happy Valley OR) never married

-Jim Bierchen, (Jean-Pierre's nickname was "Jamp," and later "Jim.") was the youngest brother who came to the US.
+Jean-Pierre Bierchen, (nickname "Jamp" and later "Jim"; he also used "John" and "Peter") was the youngest brother who came to the US.
 He also worked at his brother John's greenhouses.
 At one point he showed up in the Iowa State Census (no year given) as living in Woodbury IA.
 His Draft card shows him living in Terril, Iowa, working as a farm laborer.
+In 1916 he was living in Great Falls MT but the directory states that he moved to New York City.
+In January 1917 he was reported owning a farm in North Dakota, but he leased it out and took a trip to California.
 He was a private in the US Army from January 1918 until April 1919 and a WW1 veteran of the 82nd ("All-American") Division (before it became the "82nd Airborne Division.")
 His stripes indicate he served two 6-month tours in France.
+He became a citizen on June 17, 1919.
+In January 1925 he was a laborer and a boarder in Sioux City IA.
 He never married, and he was buried in 1971 at the Willamette Natl Cemetery, Portland OR, near where he lived.
-He came back to Chicago at least once.
+He came back to Chicago at least twice.
 Here is one of only three known pictures of him (another is below under SCHWEIG).
 (Click to enlarge.)
 Jim Bierchen 1890-1971

 1. Robert Guillaume BIERCHEN (Oct 30 1892 -Feb 22 1934 Eschdorf ) m Susanna KIRSCH (Jul 4 1902-Oct 8 1963 Eschdorf) on Sep 25 1929.
 They had three children born at Eschdorf.